gabriellemhobson/SZ_2D_thermal_structure/README.md

 ### Generating meshes

 The code `driver_generate_mesh_generic.py` takes as input start and end points for 2D profiles of slab data, in latitude and longitude coordinates, stored in a .csv file.
 It creates a .geo file for the geometry based on that profile.
-The argument `--write_msh` is by default set to `False`, but if it is set to `True`, it automatically meshes the .geo file to create a .msh file with the computational mesh and several .msh files necessary for visualization purposes.
+The argument `--write_msh` is by default set to `False`, but if it is included in the command line arguments, it automatically meshes the .geo file to create a .msh file with the computational mesh and several .msh files necessary for visualization purposes.

 The code `convert_msh_to_fenics_files.py` converts .msh files to .xml files as required for fenics usage.
 It also writes other files with information about the mesh which are required for post-processing.

 ```
 cd generate_meshes

+# to just write the .geo files
+python3 driver_generate_mesh_generic.py --profile_csv "cascadia_start_end_points.csv" --slab_name "cascadia" --corner_depth -35.0 --output_path "output"

+# OR, to write .geo and .msh files
-python3 driver_generate_mesh_generic.py --profile_csv "cascadia_start_end_points.csv" --slab_name "cascadia" --corner_depth -35.0 --output_path "output" --write_msh False
+python3 driver_generate_mesh_generic.py --profile_csv "cascadia_start_end_points.csv" --slab_name "cascadia" --corner_depth -35.0 --output_path "output" --write_msh

 cd ..

 python3 convert_msh_to_fenics_files.py --mesh_dir 'generate_meshes/output/cascadia_profile_B' --profile_name 'cascadia_profile_B'

 ```

+#### Manually exporting meshes

+If you did not include the --write_msh flag, there will just be .geo files written and not .msh files.
+To manually generate the correct msh files using the GMSH GUI:

+- Open geo file, let’s say it is called filename.geo
+- In mesh section of side menu, hit Mesh 2D
+- File > Export, select .msh file type.
+The file name should be filename.msh.
+Hit Save
+- MSH Options box will pop up, choose Version 2 ASCII

+- Under Mesh, click Refine by Splitting (only once for P2, twice for P4 etc).
+- File > Export, change the filename to be filename_viz.msh.
+Then hit Save
+- MSH Options box will pop up, choose Version 2 ASCII

+- File > Export, change the filename to be filename_viz_v4_ascii.msh.
+Then hit Save
+- MSH Options box will pop up, choose Version 4 ASCII

+Both viz files should be placed in a subfolder called viz located in the same directory as the computation .geo and .msh files.

 ### Parameter handling